201. Principles of Economics I. No credit granted to those who have completed or are enrolled in 400. (SS).

 Economics 201 and 202 are required as prerequisites to the concentration and to upper-level courses in Economics.
 In Economics 202, the fundamental concepts and theories of macroeconomics are developed and used to analyze problems of current interest.
 The major concerns of this course are the determinants of GNP, unemployment, inflation, international trade, and economic growth.
 The section meetings are limited to 35 students.

-This course deals with the theoretical analysis of consumers, firms, markets, and price determination.
-The analysis is rigorous, using the tools of algebra, geometry, and elementary calculus in constructing models.
+This course in macroeconomics deals with the theory of broad economic aggregates such as national income, employment, the price level, and the balance of payments.
+Rigorous analysis is used to understand the forces that determine these economic variables, and how they are affected by public policies.
+It is predominantly a lecture course, with grades based on hour test(s) and final exam.
 Prerequisites include one term of calculus.
-Economics 401 is a prerequisite for many other courses offered in Economics.
+Economics 402 is a prerequisite for many other courses offered in Economics.
 Concentrators are required to elect this course and are encouraged to complete it early in their concentration program.
-It is not recommended that 401 and 402 be taken in the same term.
-Main lecture will meet twice a week.
-Sections will meet twice a week.
-(Gerson)
+It is strongly recommended that students take Economics 401 before 402.
+(Costello)

 University of Michigan | College of LS&A | Student Academic Affairs | LS&A Bulletin Index